|

 School:

-was estimated to be only 50.
-Graduating classes were often just a
+total enrollment was estimated to be only 50.
+Graduating classes were

-pair of students.
-The school had four classrooms, an office and a
+often just a pair of students.
+The school had four classrooms, an

-a boiler that sent steam up through the floor to the radiators.
-Behind
+which heated a boiler that sent steam up through the floor to the

-the school were two other buildings.
-One was a designated teacherage
+radiators.
+Behind the school were two other buildings.
+One was a designated

-and the other (described as having a "shotgun" floor plan) was believed
+teacherage and the other (described as having a "shotgun" floor plan)

-to serve the same purpose.
-The school janitor during young Hugh's
+was believed to serve the same purpose.
+The school janitor during

 Water was supplied by a windmill and suppy tank.